From Volterra dislocations to strain-gradient plasticity: The geometry of multiple edge-dislocations

 \item \textbf{Implant map convergence:}

 \end{enumerate} \end{definition}

-The requirement that the outer-boundary of $\ZEps(\MEps)$ coincides with $\pl\M$ can be relaxed to a weaker condition: that the domains enclosed by the outer-boundaries of $\ZEps(\MEps)$ are uniformly Lipschitz equivalent to $\M$.
+The requirement that the outer-boundary of $\MEps$ coincides with $\pl\M$ can be relaxed to a weaker condition: that the domains enclosed by the outer-boundaries of $\MEps$ are uniformly Lipschitz equivalent to $\M$.

-It can be shown that the limit is unique: if $(\MEps,\gEps,\QEps)$ also converges to $(M',\g',Q')$ with respect to embeddings $\ZEps'$, then $(M,\g,Q)$ and $(M',\g',Q')$ are isometric.
+It can be shown that the limit is unique: if $(\MEps,\PEps)$ also converges to $(M',\P')$, then $(M,\P)$ and $(M',\P')$ are isometric.
 This result is a consequence of a generalization of Reshetnyak's rigidity theorem to Riemannian manifolds; see \cite[Thm.
 5.3]{KMS19} for a similar statement.

-The convergence of the implant maps $Q_\e$ implies a convergence of the corresponding distributions,
+The convergence of the implant maps $\PEps$ implies a convergence of the corresponding distributions,